kiwibrowser/src/README.md

 ### Setting-up dependencies

-To be able to build Kiwi Browser, you need python:
+To be able to build Kiwi Browser, you need python and OpenJDK (OpenJDK to create Java bindings for Android):

-    sudo apt-get install python
+    sudo apt-get install python openjdk-8-jdk-headless

 then run the following commands: